PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 ### Logic Belongs to Controllers

-Over the years, lots of logic has crept into the templates (contrary to MCV principles).
+Over the years lots of logic has crept into the templates (contrary to MCV principles).
 None of this in the Starter Theme!

 This rule will be very strongly enforced.
-To help us keep on track while building the Starter Theme we're considering limiting the depth of control structures in templates to 2.
+To help us keep on track while building the Starter Theme we're considering limiting the depth of control structures in templates to 2 (we'll relax this if it turns out to be too impractical, but you get the idea).

 If you're nesting 3 `if`s inside a template then your controller is probably not doing its job right.